-- Online Course Policies for International Students on F1 Visas: - 🔖 Only one online course may be taken per semester.
+- Online Course Policies for International Students on F1 Visas: - Solution Only one online course may be taken per semester.
 This is a government requirement & cannot be waived. - In their first semester in the program, Fl Visa students cannot enroll in online sections of any course.
-This is intended to engage the student in learning process so that they are not distracted from their studies - Online Course Policies for Students Enrolled in Live Sections: - § For students in live sections, actual classroom attendance is expected and online content may not serve as a substitute for live classroom attendance.
+This is intended to engage the student in learning process so that they are not distracted from their studies - Online Course Policies for Students Enrolled in Live Sections: - Solution for students in live sections, actual classroom attendance is expected and online content may not serve as a substitute for live classroom attendance.
 Students in live sections who do not attend class may be penalized in the class participation component of their course grade.
-This is at the instructor's discretion and may vary. - If a course has an online component, live students who miss a class session due to illness or other authorized absence are expected to view the lecture they have missed online. - Online Course Policies for All Students: - Solution Online students are responsible for all assignments announced in class.
+This is at the instructor's discretion and may vary. - \$\ If a course has an online component, live students who miss a class session due to illness or other authorized absence are expected to view the lecture they have missed online. - Online Course Policies for All Students: - Solution Online students are responsible for all assignments announced in class.
 Failure to watch the lecture is never an acceptable excuse for failure to submit assignments on the due date. - Some students fail to keep up with the on-line lectures and only skim over the material.
 As a result they miss critical information and fail to hand in assignments on time because they are not prepared when the assignment is due.
 Often they try to review all the lectures at the last moment to prepare themselves for an assignment, with bad results.
 Live students sometime use the Blackboard facilities as a substitute for attending class regularly, thus depriving themselves of the best option available to them, which is the live class.
 As a result, instructors may require that no more than the last three lectures be available at any point in the semester, which will force students to stay on schedule with lectures and course assignments.
-If this is the class policy, instructors may have all lectures made available online two weeks prior to the final exam for review purposes. - Undergraduate students may take online courses only with permission of their adviser.
-This permission will be based on the adviser's judgment as to the capability of the student to succeed in an online course.
-The adviser must enter a permit in the system to enable undergraduate enrollment in an online course section.
-Permission to enroll in an online course will not normally be granted during a student's first semester in the program.
-It is not possible to complete the undergraduate degree through distance learning; live course attendance is required.
+If this is the class policy, instructors may have all lectures made available online two weeks prior to the final exam for review purposes. - \$\ It is not possible to complete the undergraduate degree through distance learning; live course attendance is required.